 Career support During your whole time as a student UU Careers offers you support and guidance.
 You have the opportunity to partake in a variety of career activities and events, as well as receive individual career counselling.
 This service is free of charge for all students at Uppsala University.
 Read more about UU Careers.

 Below you will find the details about eligibility requirements, selection criteria, and tuition fee.
 For information on how to apply and what documents you need to submit, check the application guide.
 For this programme, besides the general supporting documents, you also need to submit one programme-specific document: an application summary sheet (click to download the form).

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 Also required is 90 credits in information systems or computer science or a similar field of study.

 Language requirements All applicants need to verify English language proficiency that corresponds to English studies at upper secondary (high school) level in Sweden ("English 6").
 This can be done in a number of ways, including through an internationally recognised test such as TOEFL or IELTS, or through previous upper secondary (high school) or university studies.
 The minimum test scores are:

 IELTS: an overall mark of 6.5 and no section below 5.5

 TOEFL: Paper-based: Score of 4.5 (scale 1–6) in written test and a total score of 575.
 Internet-based: Score of 20 (scale 0–30) in written test and a total score of 90

-a total appraisal of previous academic studies with emphasis on grades and course work relevant to the programme; and
+a total appraisal of previous university studies with emphasis on grades and course work relevant to the programme

 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application and tuition fees.
 Fees cover application and tuition only and do not cover accommodation, academic literature or the general cost of living.
 Read more about fees.